-With Halloween just around the corner we must remind you to beware of the Santa Compaña (‘Holy Company’), while on your travels on the Camino de Santiago in Galicia, specially at this time of the year.
+With Halloween just around the corner, we must remind you to beware of the Santa Compaña (‘Holy Company’) while on your travels along the Camino de Santiago in Galicia, especially at this time of the year.

 The Santa Compaña is a procession of dead souls feared by most Galicians.
 This very unique procession of restless souls wanders about after midnight, favouring crossroads in the country lanes and being particularly active on special nights such as Halloween – but also Mid-Summer.

 You will recognise them easily: a living person leads the souls, carrying a cross and a cauldron, while the dead souls carry lit wax candles behind the leader.